How Can I Clean a Burnt Iron: 5 Easy Steps

 After you have successfully cleaned the burnt fabric from your iron, the final step is to polish and prep it for its next use.
 This final touch ensures that your iron is not only clean but also operating at its best.

-See also How to Unfold an Ironing Board: A Step-by-Step Guide
+See also How to Close a Stuck Ironing Board: A Step-by-Step Guide

 Vinegar Polish: Vinegar is an excellent natural cleaner that can provide a finishing polish to your iron’s plate.
 Dampen a soft cloth with white vinegar and gently rub it over the iron’s surface.
 The acetic acid in vinegar is perfect for breaking down any remaining residue and gives the iron a streak-free shine.